zaku33/smartphone-app-buy-land/README.md

 </p>

 <p align="center">
-  App to help NGOs built with ReactJS, React Native, Node.js and more.
+  App to help NGOs built with ReactJS, React Native, Laravel and more.
 </p>

 <img src=".github/bethehero.png" />

 <p align="center">
-  BeTheHero is a project that aims to connect people who want to make monetary contributions to NGOs (non-governmental organizations) that need help.
+  Landtrader is a project that aims to connect people who want to make monetary contributions to NGOs (non-governmental organizations) that need help.
 </p>

 ## Tech

-- Node.js
+- Laravel
 - React
 - React Native
 - Expo
-- SQLite3
+- MySQL
 - Jest

 ## Development setup

-### Back-End
+### Api
-- Run `yarn` in the `backend` folder;
+- Run `composer install` in the `api` folder;
+- Run `php artisan migrate` to migrate data;
-- Run `yarn start` to up the server;
+- Run `php artisan passport:install` to install passport auth_client
-- Open Insomnia or Postman and import the Insomnia.json workspace file at backend folder.
+- Run `php artisan serve --host {ip_address} --port {port}` to start server , which {ip_address} and {port} will use for axios connect to.

 ### Front-End
 - Run `yarn` in the `frontend` folder;